 • observance of holy days

 • experiences of prayer and meditation and movement

-• interfaith experiences and opportunities to learn about spiritual practices and ideas different from your own
+• interfaith engagement and opportunities to learn about spiritual practices and ideas different from your own

-• discussions, lectures, and other engagement focused on the life of spirituality and moral concern.
+• discussions and talks focused on the life of spirituality and moral concern

 The chaplaincy also serves as a liaison to communities of faith in the surrounding area, and a resource for students whose spiritual needs extend beyond our campus.
 Chaplains are available for counseling with all members of the Hamilton community, in areas of bereavement, spiritual exploration, and other matters of personal growth.
 The chaplaincy also supports community outreach and the work of the COOP, Community Outreach & Opportunity Project at Hamilton College.